rastri-dey/Ground-up-implementations-ML-algorithms-/README.md

 # Ground-up implementations of ML algorithms
-This is the collection of machine learning algorithms using deep learning frameworks like PyTorch and Tensorflow that seamlessly integrate with GPUs and other accelerators to train large models on massive datasets, in a reasonable amount of time.
+This is the collection of machine learning algorithms using frameworks like PyTorch and Tensorflow that seamlessly integrate with GPUs and other accelerators to train large models on massive datasets, in a reasonable amount of time.

 | # | Algorithm | Framework | Dataset | Code | Train Time | Accuracy | Notes |
 | --- | --- | --- | --- | --- | --- | --- | --- |